The backcountry environment has changed dramatically in the last 10 years.

 "If the conditions are right, everything is great.
 The north slope is good, and you can ski long distances in the Sankaku area.
 Everyone says "north, north," but the north slope is a bit difficult to traverse back, so I think it's best for skilled, advanced skiers.
 It has steep slopes and tree runs, so advanced skiers can enjoy it

-For intermediate skiers, I think it would be fun to ski down the wide, reflective slope for a long time, and then escape to the upper part of Tashiro's 8th Romance without following the stream.
+For intermediate skiers, I think it would be fun to enjoy a long, comfortable slide down the wide, reflective slope, and then escape to the upper part of Tashiro's 8th Romance without following the stream

 *1) A mountaineer living in Niseko, Hokkaido.
 Director of the Niseko Avalanche Research Center of the Avalanche Prevention Council